81578823/Bipedal_MPC/README.md

 # Important matter
 This project is currently running only on ros2！！

-Please check the ros versions supported by the operating system！！
+Please check the ros versions supported by your operating system！！

 # Build Package
 ## Install ROS2 according to your operating system (my operating system is ubuntu 22.04 with ros2-humble)